plasgroup/jvm-in-memory/doc/InMemoryJVMDocument.md

     + **int/short int**: the direct value of the integer
     + **FieldRef:** $4$-byte index indicates the index of the corresponding field inside the field area of the object instance of this class.

-15. **Fields**: stores field structures
+15. **Fields**: stores field structures.

+16. **Methods**:

+    stores method structures of this class.
+A method structure's content is shown in the right side of the figure with label "DPU Method Structure".

-16. **Methods**: stores method structures of this class.
-Note that, this area does not include inherent methods' structures.
+    This area does not include inherent methods' structures.

 17. **Virtual Table**:

 The virtual table of this class.
 Each item is $8$-byte.
 The first 4 bytes of each item is a $4$-byte MRAM pointer points to a DPU class structure.
 The last $4$ bytes of each item is a pointer points to a DPU method structure.